Resume Writing

 What resume format is best for career changers?

-The combination (hybrid) resume: skills summary organized by relevance to target role, followed by chronological experience reframed through a transferable-skills lens.
+The combination (hybrid) resume — skills summary first organized by relevance to target role, then chronological experience reframed through a transferable-skills lens.
+Avoid purely functional resumes; ATS systems struggle with them.

 Should I include irrelevant work experience?

-Keep recent roles (last 10-12 years) and reframe them.
-Drop truly unrelated jobs older than 10 years.
-Every bullet should connect to the new career.
+Keep recent roles (last 10-12 years) and reframe every bullet.
+Drop jobs older than 10 years that cannot be tied to your new direction.
+Every line on your page should serve the pivot narrative.

-Can AI help reframe my experience for a new industry?
+Can AI really reframe my experience for a new industry?

 Yes.
-StylingCV’s agents identify transferable skills, translate industry language, and optimize for ATS keywords in your target field — often revealing connections you had not considered.
+StylingCV’s 11 AI agents identify transferable skills, translate bullet points into target-industry language, and optimize for ATS keywords — often revealing connections you had not considered.
+Try it at ai.stylingcv.com.

 Related Resources